headwinds/northwind-frostpunk/log/captainsLog.md

 	})
 ```

-Instead of struggling to learn `lo` in a larger project, I kicke its tires in a [go playgroound](https://go.dev/play/p/dxXmzkdCRPw).
+Instead of struggling to learn `lo` in a larger project, I kicked its tires in a [go playgroound](https://go.dev/play/p/dxXmzkdCRPw).

 ```